-Please fill in your personal details Do not let the taxman Mr/Mrs/Miss/Other keep your money Name Surname Do you pay tax?
-If so, your gift will be worth 25% more to us - at no extra cost to you.
-All you Address Postcode have to do is tick the box below and the tax office will give 25p for every pound you give.
-Phone Email Please accept my gift of £ (Please delete as appropriate) I am a UK tax payer and I would like Macmillan Cancer Support to treat all donations I make or have made to I enclose a cheque / postal order / Charity Voucher made payable to Macmillan Cancer Support Macmillan Cancer Support in the last 4 years as Gift Aid donations until I notify you otherwise.
-OR debit my: Visa / MasterCard / CAF Charity Card / Switch / Maestro Card number Valid from Expiry date I understand that if I pay less Income Tax and/or Capital Gains Tax than the amount of Gift Aid claimed on all my donations in that tax year it is my responsibility to pay any difference.
-I understand Macmillan Cancer Support will reclaim 25p of tax on every £1 th I give.
-Macmillan Cancer Support and our trading companies would like to hold your details in order to contact you about our fundraising, campaigning and services for people affected.
-Issue no Security number by cancer.
-If you would prefer us not to use your details in this way please tick this box.
+Please fill in your personal details Do not let the taxman keep your money Mr/Mrs/Miss/Other Name Do you pay tax?
+If so, your gift will be worth 25% more to us - Surname at no extra cost to you.
+All you Address have to do is tick the box below, Postcode and the tax office will give 25p for every pound you give.
+Phone I am a UK tax payer and Email I would like Macmillan Cancer Please accept my gift of £ (Please delete as appropriate) Support to treat all donations I make or have made to Macmillan Cancer Support in the I enclose a cheque / postal order / Charity Voucher made payable to Macmillan Cancer Support last 4 years as Gift Aid donatio until I notify you otherwise.
+OR debit my: Visa / MasterCard / CAF Charity Card / Switch / Maestro I understand that if I pay less Income Tax and/or Capital Gains Tax than the amount of Gift Aid claimed on all my donations in that tax year it is my responsibility to pay any Card number difference.
+I understand Macmillan Cancer Support will reclaim 25p of tax on every £1 that I give.
+Valid from Expiry date Macmillan Cancer Support and our trading companies would like to hold your details in order to contact you about our fundraising, campaigning and services for people affected by cancer.
+If you would prefer us not to use Issue no Security number your details in this way please tick this box.
 In order to carry out our work we may need to pass your details to agents or partners who act on our behalf.
-Signature If you would rather donate online go to macmillan.org.uk/donate Date / /
+Signature If you would rather donate online go to macmillan.org.uk/donate Date / / Parishawad with